BUTANE-Smart-Chain/Butane-docs/docs/protocol/evmos-cli/cli-commands.md

 ## Command list

-A list of commonly used `evmosd` commands.
-You can obtain the full list by using the `evmosd -h` command.
+A list of commonly used `bbcd` commands.
+You can obtain the full list by using the `bbcd -h` command.

 | Command              | Description                   | Subcommands (example)                                                     |
 |----------------------|-------------------------------|---------------------------------------------------------------------------|